Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Phenomenological predictions from the LOSS

-Finally, we have simulated the resonant dilaton production cross section.
-Because the dilaton total width is small enough as seen from Table~\ref{table1}, the dilaton-resonant cross section for generating AB particles in the final state can be evaluated safely by using the narrow width approximation (NWA):
+Finally, we discuss the resonant dilaton productions in several channels at the LHC.
+Because the $\chi'$-total width is small enough as seen from Table~\ref{table1} or Fig.~\ref{fig2}, the $\chi'$-resonant cross section for the production of AB particles in the final state can be evaluated safely by using the narrow width approximation (NWA):

-where the $K$ factor (introduced as above) reads in a way appropriate to each channel, and $\eta$ is the rapidity of the A-B final state system, cutoff by the pseudo rapidity $Y_B = -\frac{1}{2}\ln ({m_{\chi '} ^2}/{s})$.
-Table~\ref{table2} shows the result for several resonant cross sections, including $\chi '\to hh$, $\chi '\to \gamma \gamma$, $\chi '\to ZZ$, $\chi '\to WW$, $\chi '\to b\bar{b}b\bar{b}$ signals.
-The table tells us that all the predicted cross section signals in this model are still at least one magnitude smaller than the current upper bounds in the LHC experiment~\cite{20,Aaboud:2017yyg,Aaboud:2018bun}.
+where the $K$ factor is read as $K\simeq 1.76$ (corresponding to the $gg$-$h$ production type at the resonant mass around 300 GeV)~\cite{Djouadi:2005gi,19,Dawson:1998py}, and $Y$ is the rapidity of the A-B final state system, cutoff by the pseudo rapidity $Y_B = -\frac{1}{2}\ln ({m_{\chi '} ^2}/{s})$.
+Table~\ref{table2} shows the values of several resonant cross sections, including $\chi '\to \gamma \gamma$, $\chi '\to ZZ$, $\chi '\to WW$ signals, and also $\chi '\to b\bar{b}b\bar{b}$ via the diHiggs production.
+The table tells us that all the predicted cross section signals in the present LOSS model are still somewhat smaller than the current upper bounds from the LHC experiments~\cite{Aaboud:2018knk,Aaboud:2017yyg,Aaboud:2018bun}, except the $WW$ plus $ZZ$ channel for $\sin^2 \theta =0.05$, where the upper bound on the cross section has currently been placed to be about 300 fb when the resonant mass is 300 GeV~\cite{Aaboud:2018bun}, close to or below the predicted numbers listed in Table~\ref{table2}.

-Especially, for the resonant diHiggs production, recently the ATLAS group searching for diHiggs to 4b signals reported an excess for the resonant diHiggs production at around 280 GeV with a global significance of 2.3$\sigma$\cite{20}.
-In any case, it is expected that with the increasing of luminosity and improvement more on the detectability for the diHiggs signal as well as other channels as listed in Table~\ref{table2}, the present LOSS model would be probed through some nontrivial resonant signals at around 280 GeV dilaton mass.
+In addition to the sensitive $WW$ and $ZZ$ channels, more interestingly, recently the ATLAS group searching for diHiggs to 4b signals reported an excess for the resonant diHiggs production at around 280 GeV with a global significance of 2.3$\sigma$~\cite{Aaboud:2018knk}.
+In any case, it is expected that with increase of the luminosity and improvement more on the detectability for the diHiggs signal as well as other channels as listed in Table~\ref{table2}, the present LOSS model would be probed through some nontrivial resonant signals at the invariant mass around 280 GeV.